SkAbid-a2i/d-nothi-system_Quodo3_all/CLIENT_README.md

-# D-Nothi Task Management System - Frontend
+# D-Nothi Team & Activity Management System - Frontend

 ## Overview

-This is the frontend implementation of the D-Nothi Task Management System, built with React and Material-UI.
+This is the frontend implementation of the D-Nothi Team & Activity Management System, built with React and Material-UI.
 The system provides role-based access control with different dashboards and functionalities for Agents, Admins, Supervisors, and SystemAdmins.

 ## Features Implemented